-What is an octane rating?
+What is a fuel octane rating?

 A rating of fuel which measures its resistance to pre-detonate (create engine knock).
 The higher the octane number the more resistance the fuel is to creating pre-detonation.
-Or in other terms, the octane rating is a way to control the burn of the fuel for different engine compressions to prevent uncontrolled detonation.
+Or in other terms, the fuel octane rating is a way to control the burn of the fuel for different engine compressions to prevent uncontrolled detonation.

 What is pre-detonation / engine knock?